 Use the chain brake as a "parking brake" when starting and when moving over short distances, to reduce the risk of moving chain accidentally hitting your leg or anyone or anything close by.
-Do not leave the chain saw switched on with the chain brake activated for long periods.
-The chain saw can become very hot.

 To release the chain brake pull the front hand guard backwards, towards the front handle.